min2ha/ukwa-site/content/target/14836/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Yes Scotland - A post-referendum statement from National...

 Yes Scotland repost a post-referendum statement from National Collective at 6.04pm on the 20th of September 2014.